Avoid Common Filing Mistakes for Individual Income Tax

 Do not send multiple Form IL-1040 returns.

 - Return review and refund issuance are done on a case-by-case basis.
 If you file your return electronically and have your refund directly deposited into your checking or savings account, you will receive your refund faster than filing by paper.
-To check the status of your refund, you may visit our automated Income Tax Refund Status Inquiry application.
+To check the status of your refund, you may visit our automated Where's My Refund? application.

 - If you made an error on your original return and need to file a correction (amendment), do not file another Form IL-1040.
 Instead, you must complete and submit Form IL-1040-X with any necessary supporting documentation.
 Do not forget to attach your federal finalization if your amendment was due to a federal change.